 Buttercream Success Secret

 In the winter, being way up in Northern Canada, I let mine beat for 10 minutes.
 In the summer, I can sometimes get away with only 5 minutes.
-The key to knowing when the butter and shortening mixture is ready is when the colour has lightened to a very pale yellow, almost white, and the volume has doubled.
+The key to knowing when the butter is ready is when the color has lightened to a very pale yellow, almost white, and the volume has doubled.
 This mixture, at first glance, should look like it’s already buttercream frosting.
 Once that stage has been achieved you can add in the remaining ingredients.
 And again, let that baby beat!

 Final Cake Design

 My cake style is fairly simple with a rustic aesthetic.
 My first and most important part about a cake is that it tastes superb.
 The second important part is that it looks nice.
 They do say we eat first with our eyes.
-Now I would never sacrifice flavour for a pretty cake but there’s no harm in gussying up a vanilla cake.
+Now I would never sacrifice flavor for a pretty cake but there’s no harm in gussying up a vanilla cake.
 To add a bit of extra detail and interest, I used my offset spatula to create horizontal lines around the cake and then three diagonal lines across the font.
 Super easy.
 Super effective.
 And gives that little bit of polished appeal to this banging vanilla cake.

 And there you have it.
 Soft, fluffy, and totally dairy-free vanilla cake layers with a whipped dairy-free vanilla buttercream frosting that tastes like classic cake heaven.
-Make sure you snap a picture and send it to me over on Instagram.
+Make sure you snap a picture and send it to me on Instagram.
 I’m @cakedbykatie or leave a review here on this recipe and tell me your vanilla cake success story!
 I can’t wait to hear it!

 You can check out my other vanilla cake recipe here with my Strawberry Vanilla cake recipe.
 It uses the traditional creaming method.